 - December – 18,3 °C / 65,0 °F

-Alanya is at the east of Antalya and about 75 minutes away from International Antalya Airport and 30 minutes away from Gazipasa Airport.
+It is at the east of Antalya and about 75 minutes away from International Antalya Airport and Alanya is about 30 minutes away from Gazipasa Airport.

 Alanya is one of the most popular Holiday Resort especially for Northen Europeans.
 There are lots of 5 star sea front resort hotels alongside the beaches.
 The famous Cleopatra Beach in Alanya city center has fame with its silky sands.
 Alanya offers what a holidaymaker needs.
 Natural Caves, Cable Car, National Parks, Restaurants, Night Clubs, All Inclusive 5 Star Hotels and its beautiful promenade attrack visitors from all around the world.